 Dave Paull is a 3rd generation Somerset dairy farmer, keeping a small herd of Guernsey cows that produce perhaps the creamiest milk available.
 The unpasteurized Guernsey milk is golden in colour due to the breed’s inefficiency to digest the beta carotene in the grass and forage.
 This also makes it silkier, thicker and more delicious than standard milk in a way that is hard to describe.
 The cows are pampered & the farm is kept in a traditional & sustainable manner; they are awaiting their organic certification.
-Besides milk Dave has got natural yoghurt (including delicious natural fruit yoghurt), and cream that is thicker than clotted cream.
+To our market Dave delivers Dave his famous live yoghurt (including delicious natural fruit yoghurt), and cream that is thicker than clotted cream.

 Another of the Channel island breeds of dairy cow is the Jersey, a famously docile & loving creature giving creamy milk, slightly sweeter than that of the Hurdlebrook guernsey cows, and no less rich.
 Simon & Kate Oakley have a small farm outside North Brewham, Somerset, where they keep about 12 cows milking at any one time.